ianwood314/Sleep-Stress-Analysis-Application/README.md

 ## How to Interact with the Application

+Interacting with this application consists of three steps the user must take:
+1. Find the Flask API Cluster-IP address and port number
+2. `exec` into a debug pod on Kubernetes, and finally
+3. Execute `curl` commands in Kubernetes

+These three steps are detailed below.

-### Find the Flask API Cluster-IP Address and Port Number
+### Find IP Address and Port Number

 In order to interact with the Flask API, we first need the Flask API Cluster-IP address and port number.
 To get these values, the Flask API and Redis Database services must first be deployed to Kubernetes, which is described in the previous section.
 Once these services are deployed, we can retrieve the Flask API Cluster-IP address and port number using the `kubectl get services` command: